retis-org/retis/docs/collectors/ovs.md

 of the processing of the packet.
 	- **flow_exec**: USDT probe that indicates ovs-vswitchd will instruct the kernel to execute some actions on the packet.
-- **flow_tbl_lookup**: Kernel kretprobe that contains the result of a flow lookup, including the UFID(Unique Flow ID) of the matched flow.
+- **flow_tbl_lookup**: Kernel kretprobe that contains the result of a flow lookup (hit or miss), including the UFID(Unique Flow ID) of the matched flow, the number of masks hit, the number of cache lookups as well as the flow and action pointers.
 - **action_execute**: Kernel tracepoint that denotes that the kernel module is executing an [OVS action](#OVS Actions) on a packet.